z3tt/Z3tt/content/post/2019-05-06-tidytuesday_intro.md

 showtoc: false
 ---

+<p style="font-size:14px">Header image by <a href="https://www.instagram.com/richard.strozynski/?hl=en">Richard Strozynski</a></p>

-During my after-thesis-vacation, I managed to tick off two long-term todo's on my list - set up a homepage and to participate in the [#TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday/blob/master/README.md) to strengthen my data science and visualization skills and share my work and code tricks with the amazing Rstats community on Twitter.
-The #TidyTuesday challenge is a excellent opportunity to do so!
+**During my after-thesis-vacation, I managed to tick off two long-term todo's on my list - set up a homepage and to participate in the [#TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday/blob/master/README.md) to strengthen my data science and visualization skills and share my work and code tricks with the amazing Rstats community on Twitter.
+The #TidyTuesday challenge is a excellent opportunity to do so!**

 ### What is it about?